-NCPAA-H.R.
-1731 PCNA-H.R.
-1560 Non-Federal Entities' '(a) Sharing by the Federal Government' (1) revises the functions of the NCCIC by specifying that it is the "lead" federal civilian interface for information sharing, adding "cyber threat indicators" and "defensive measures" to the subjects it addresses, and expanding its functions to include '(1)' requires the DNI, in consultation with the heads of other appropriate federal entities, to develop and promulgate procedures consistent with protection of classified information, intelligence sources and methods, and privacy and civil liberties, for - providing information and recommendations on information sharing, in consultation with other appropriate agencies, collaborating with international partners, including on enhancing "the security and resilience of the global cybersecurity ecosystem," and - sharing "cyber threat indicators, defensive measures," and information on cybersecurity risks and incidents with federal and nonfederal entities, including across critical-infrastructure (CI) sectors and with fusion centers.
-[Note: See also the provisions on the CTIIC in H.R.
-1560, p.
-10.] timely sharing of classified cyber threat indicators and declassified indicators and information with relevant nonfederal entities, and sharing of information about imminer or ongoing cybersecurity threats to such entities to prevent and mitigate adverse impacts. - notify the Secretary, the HSC, and the HSGAC of significant violations of privacy and civil liberties protections under 'Sec.
-226(i)(6),' promptly notifying nonfederal entities that have shared information known to be in error or in contravention to section requirements, - participating in DHS-run exercises, and '(2)' requires that the procedures incorporate existing information-sharing mechanisms of federal and nonfederal entities, including ISACs, as much as possible, and include methods to promote efficient granting of security clearances to appropriate representatives of nonfederal entities.
-(2) expands NCCIC membership to include the following [Note : all are existing entities]: - an entity that collaborates with state and local governments on risks and incidents and has a voluntary information sharing relationship with the NCCIC, - the US-CERT for collaboratively addressing, responding to, providing technical assistance upon request on, and coordinating information about and timely sharing of threat indicators, defensive measures, analysis, or information about cybersecurity risks and incidents, - the ICS-CERT to coordinate with ICS owners and operators, provide training on ICS cybersecurity, and timely share information about indicators, defensive measures, or cybersecurity risks and incidents of ICS, - the "National Coordinating Center for Communications to coordinate the protection, response, and recovery of emergency communications," and requires that information be shared as appropriate with small and medium-sized businesses, specifies that information be guarded against disclosure, and stipulates that the NCCIC must work with the DHS CPO to ensure that the NCCIC follows privacy and civil liberties policies and procedures under 'Sec.
-226(i)(6)';
+- sharing "cyber threat indicators, defensive measures," and information on cybersecurity risks and incidents with federal and nonfederal entities, including across critical-infrastructure (CI) sectors and with fusion centers.

+[Note: See also the provisions on the CTIIC in PCNA, p.
+12.]

+- notify the Secretary, the HSC, and the HSGAC of significant violations of privacy and civil liberties protections under 'Sec.
+226(i)(6),'

+- promptly notifying nonfederal entities that have shared information known to be in error or in contravention to section requirements,

+- participating in DHS-run exercises, and

+(2) expands NCCIC membership to include the following [Note: all are existing entities]:

+- an entity that collaborates with state and local governments on risks and incidents and has a voluntary information sharing relationship with the NCCIC,

+- the US-CERT for collaboratively addressing, responding to, providing technical assistance upon request on, and coordinating information about and timely sharing of threat indicators, defensive measures, analysis, or information about cybersecurity risks and incidents,

+- the ICS-CERT to coordinate with ICS owners and operators, provide training on ICS cybersecurity, timely share information about indicators, defensive measures, or cybersecurity risks and incidents of ICS, and remain current on ICS technology advances and best practices,

+- the "National Coordinating Center for Communications to coordinate the protection, response, and recovery of emergency communications," and